camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka.md

 To learn more about deduplication, see [deduplication](../use-connectors/inbound.md#connector-deduplication).
 :::

-To customize the deduplication behavior, check the **Manual mode** checkbox and configure the custom deduplication ID.
+To customize the deduplication behavior, select the **Manual mode** checkbox, and configure the custom deduplication ID.

 ### Output mapping